CRITTERBASE

 "At a time when human impact on marine ecosystems is increasing, their understanding, management and protection are of great importance.
 Scientists, decision makers, and the public therefore need a versatile tool to compile, synthesize, and manage data on marine biota in a transparent, efficient, and understandable manner with high quality assurance.
 To this end, the CRITTERBASE ecological information system is being further developed and linked to NFDI4Biodversity."

-Thomas Brey (Head of the Department of Functional Ecology at the Alfred Wegener Institute Bremerhaven)
+Thomas Brey (Former Head of the Department of Functional Ecology at the Alfred Wegener Institute Bremerhaven)

-CRITTERBASE is a software system developed by the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) and the Helmholtz Institute for Functional Marine Biodiversity (HIFMB) to help researchers manage sample-based biodiversity data.
+CRITTERBASE is an open source software system developed by the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) and the Helmholtz Institute for Functional Marine Biodiversity (HIFMB) to help researchers manage sample-based biodiversity data.

-It is an open source system and consists of three components, some of which were developed as part of the CRITTERBASE use case (see "The working status").
+CRITTERBASE is an open source system and consists of three main components, some of which have been further developed as part of the CRITTERBASE use case.

-The Collector App is a platform-independent (macOS, Linux and Windows) software written in Python.
+The Collector App is a platform-independent (macOS, Linux and Windows) client software developed in Python.
 With the Collector App, biological data can be checked for quality and stored in CRITTERBASE.

 • Data Space